AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/defining-load-hook/content.md

 ---
 type: lesson
-title: Defining load hook
+title: Defining the load hook
 focus: /vite.config.ts
 ---

-# Defining load hook
+# Defining the load hook

 Next we'll need to intercept loading of `.yaml` files.
 Let's start by adding a [`load`](https://rollupjs.org/plugin-development/#load) hook in our Vite plugin.